rderooy/dosbox-x-wiki/Home.md

 Lists available files and sub-directories inside the current directory.
 Usage: DIR [drive:][path][filename] [options]
 * **DOS32A** (external command)
-Starts DOS32A - a 32-bit DOS extender used by various DOS games/applications.
+Starts DOS32A, a 32-bit DOS extender used by various DOS games/applications.
 Usage: DOS32A executable.xxx
 * **DOS4GW** (external command)
-Starts DOS4GW - a 32-bit DOS extender used by various DOS games/applications.
+Starts DOS4GW, a 32-bit DOS extender used by various DOS games/applications.
 Usage: DOS4GW executable.xxx
 * **DOSIDLE** (external command)
 Puts the DOS emulator into idle mode for lower CPU usages.
 Usage: Simply enter DOSIDLE without any parameters.
 * **DSXMENU** (external command)
-Runs DOSLIB's DSXMENU tool.
+Runs DOSLIB's DSXMENU tool, a simple DOS menu system.
-Usage: DSXMENU INI_file
+Usage: DSXMENU [-d] INI_file
 * **DX-CAPTURE** (internal command)
-Starts capture, runs program, stops capture when program exits.
+Starts capture (AVI, WAV, etc. as specified), runs program, then automatically stops capture when the program exits.
 Usage: DX-CAPTURE [command] [options]
+Note: This built-in command name is deliberately longer than 8 characters so that there is no conflict with external .COM/.EXE executables that are limited to 8.3 filenames.
+It can be used for example to make Demoscene captures and to make sure the capture stops when it exits.
 * **ECHO** (internal command)
 Displays messages and enable/disable command echoing.
 Usage: ECHO [message] or ECHO [ON | OFF]
 * **EDIT** (external command)
 Starts the full-screen file editor.
 Usage: EDIT [/B] [/I] [/H] [/R] [file(s)]
+Note: It uses the EDIT command from FreeDOS.
 * **EXIT** (internal command)
 Exits from the batch file or DOSBox-X.
 Usage: Simply enter EXIT without any parameters.